italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Coherent plug alarm notifications

+[Editor's note: To be added in a later release.]

 The coherent pluggables might generate various alarm notifications due to the various reasons.
-[Editor's note: More will be added.]

 {: #yang-model}
 # Optical Pluggables Yang Model

-[Editor's note: This section will be addressed in second version of this document.]
+[Editor's note: To be added in a later release.]

 {: #pluggable-gap-analysis}
 # Coherent pluggable data modelling gap analysis

-[Editor's note: This section to be reviewed.]
+[Editor's note: To be added in a later release.]

 This activity was initiated to examine existing IETF models related to pluggables for "completeness":